How To Feed A Loon

 • Add the garlic, ginger, and black beans to the wok and stir-fry until fragrant, about 30 seconds.

-4 cloves garlic, 1 tbsp ginger
+4 cloves garlic, 1 tablespoon ginger

 • Add the broccoli and shallots and stir-fry for 1 minute.